HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 xxx

 [HOOK]
-take for instance
+take for instance (?)

-evolving human factor
+Evolving human factor
-not only the passive functions
+Not only the passive functions

-never disconnected
+Never disconnected
-part of your presence
+Part of your presence
 5G network systems
-(spreading)
+spreading)

-nanosensor data
+Nanosensor data
-synthetic aura
+Synthetic aura
-global brain
+Global brain
-from mobile
+From mobile

-synthetic voices
+Synthetic voices
-silent at first
+Silent at first
-then spreading and
+Then spreading and
-self updating
+Self updating

-thought algorithm
+Thought algorithm
-true symbiorelation
+True symbiorelation
-tattoo swiped (AI symbiote)
+Tattoo swiped (AI symbiote)
-autonomous authentication
+Autonomous authentication

-lose yourself in the merge
+Lose yourself in the merge
-lose yourself in the merge
+Lose yourself in the merge
-lose yourself in the emerging picture be impatient be impatient
+Lose yourself in the emerging picture
+Be impatient be impatient

-just another texture
+Just another texture (?)
-maze of your own making
+Maze of your own making (?)

 [VERSE 1]
-hedges so programmed i can see substitute for morals intelligence, inner sense of data biohacking in the region hold on hands now dirty brace your eyes brace your mind
+hedges so programmed i can see substitute for morals inner sense of data intelligence biohacking in the region hold on hands now dirty brace your eyes brace your mind